Download the clinical teaching application and complete all forms. Return the application

 Teacher candidates should be prepared to begin their fall clinical teaching anytime

-after August 1st, and spring teacher candidates anytime after January 1st.
-Teacher
+after the last week in July, and spring teacher candidates anytime after January 1st.

-candidates will be notified of placements and beginning dates via email the semester
+Teacher candidates will be notified of placements and beginning dates via email the

 - Have an overall 3.25 graduate grade point average.

 - Successfully complete all approved pre-clinical teaching semester experiences in conjunction

 - Must take and pass all required Praxis II exams prior to the clinical teaching semester.

 - Must submit passing scores to the Office of Clinical Based Practice 30 days prior